Table of Contents

 Epidemiology of Sickle Cell Disease in Children

 Sickle cell disease is more commonly seen in children who come from families of African or Mediterranean descent.
-This observation has been explained by the possible protective role of the disorder in people who live in areas with malarial epidemics as it shortens the half-life of the red blood cell making it more difficult for the malarial parasite to thrive and survive.
+This observation has been explained by the possible protective role of the disorder in people who live in areas with malaria epidemics as it shortens the half-life of the red blood cell, making it more difficult for the malarial parasite to thrive and survive.

 The estimated incidence of sickle cell disease in African American children is 1 per 500.
 Approximately, 100,000 patients with sickle cell disease live nowadays in the United States.

-The most important risk factors for increased mortality and morbidity in children with sickle cell disease include the presence of dactylitis before 1 yea of age, a baseline hemoglobin level below 7 g/Dl in the second year of life and the presence of leukocytosis in the second year of life.
+The most important risk factors for increased mortality and morbidity in children with sickle cell disease include the presence of dactylitis before 1 year of age, a baseline hemoglobin level below 7 g/Dl in the second year of life, and the presence of leukocytosis in the second year of life.
 Higher levels of red blood cells with fetal hemoglobin correlate with a less severe disease with a lower mortality rate.
+After 10 years of age, rates of painful crises decrease with increase in complication rates.
+The median age of death in the patients with the disease is 27 years.

 Pathophysiology of Sickle Cell Disease

 The most common triggers of polymerization are hypoxia, the development of fever due to an infectious illness, dehydration, or the presence of acidosis such as in diabetic ketoacidosis.
-When HbS undergoes polymerization, elongated linear fibers form inside the red blood cell.
-These fibers distort the shape of red blood cells and make them more prone to destruction and hemolysis.
+When HbS undergoes polymerization, elongated linear fibers from inside the red blood cell.
+These fibers distort the shape of red blood cells to a sickle shape and make them more prone to destruction and hemolysis and cannot regain its original shape.
+They become stiff and sticky and cannot move easily through blood vessels.
+They either stick to each other or macrophages to form clusters that lead to blockage of small arteries and capillaries resulting in vaso-occlusion causing pain and other symptoms.
+This, in turn, results in hemolysis.
+This micro infracts may accumulate in major organs causing multi-organ damage as a complication.

 Clinical Presentation of Sickle Cell Disease in Children

 Acute chest syndrome is characterized by severe chest pain, fever, wheezing, tachypnea and a possible pulmonary pathology.
-The most common pulmonary pathologies associated with acute chest pain in children with sickle cell disease are pulmonary fat embolism, lung infection, or atelectasis.
+The most common pulmonary pathologies associated with acute chest pain in children with sickle cell disease are pulmonary fat embolism, lung infection or atelectasis.
+Pulmonary hypertension is one of a serious complication.
 In some patients, the acute chest crisis is caused by the sickling phenomenon and the vaso-occlusive nature of the disease itself.

 Stroke risk is also higher in children with sickle cell disease.
-The current risk of stroke in children with sickle cell disease is estimated to be around 1 % before age 20 years.
-Large vessels are more commonly involved in stroke in children with sickle cell disease compared to small vessels and medium sized vessels.
+The current risk of stroke in children with sickle cell disease is estimated to be around 1% before 20 years of age.
+Large vessels are more commonly involved in stroke in children with sickle cell disease, compared to small vessels and medium-sized vessels.

 Small cell disease is responsible for silent cerebral infarcts and silent cerebral ischemic lesions.
 These so-called silent lesions have been consistently correlated with a worse school achievement and with developmental delay.

 In contrast to adults, nephropathy is relatively rare in children with sickle cell disease.
 Children who develop sickle cell disease can present with edema and a frothy urine.
-End-stage renal disease is very rare in children with sickle cell disease.
+The end-stage renal disease is very rare in children with sickle cell disease.

 Children aged between 10 and 20 years are at an increased risk of developing proliferative sickle retinopathy, a condition that is associated with an increased risk of decreased visual acuity and visual impairment.

-Avascular necrosis of the femoral head or other bony structures while being common in adults is very rare in children.
+Avascular necrosis of the femoral head or other bony structures, while being common in adults, is very rare in children may result in leg ulcers.

 Diagnostic Workup for Sickle Cell Disease in Children